anthonylst6/thesis/README.md

     3. Edit the try-except blocks in the `plot_means_given_layer_and_type`, `plot_diff_means_given_layer_and_type` and `plot_comp_means_given_layer_and_type` functions in the `plot_funcs.py` script so that a total of 6 ERA5 variables will be displayed at all times (this is an unfortunate design constraint from displaying 8 rows for the comparison plots with the first 2 rows occupied by MLAI and MFAPAR)

 ## Steps to reproduce thesis results from scratch
+Note: The original project scope included analysis for WA, CA and NB but this was cut short to only WA due to time constraints.
 1. (If haven't already) Install miniconda for Python 3.9 or later using instructions from  https://docs.conda.io/en/latest/miniconda.html
 2. Download thesis repository by entering `git clone git@github.com:anthonylst6/thesis.git` into a bash shell (Terminal for Linux or Mac, Git Bash recommended for Windows) or clicking Code -> Download ZIP on Github then unzip the folder
 3. Open bash shell in home directory of repository then run `conda env create -f env_thesis.yml`